carlos0802/data/readme.md

 Conclusion:

 The XML to Excel Data Conversion program is a powerful and flexible tool for converting XML data into Excel format.
 It finds applications in data analysis, external data integration, data import/export, and automated data processing.
 With its customizable features, efficiency, and user-friendly design, it is an ideal choice for handling XML data and interacting with Excel.
 Whether you are a data analyst, developer, or user dealing with large volumes of XML data, this program offers significant benefits.

+# How to Use:

+1. Download the executable (exe) file and the XML file.
+2. Open the XML file using a text editor or XML editor.
+3. Enter the desired stock code into the "stockNo" field.
+4. Enter the desired date range for querying.
+The parameters include "startYear", "startMonth", "endYear", and "endMonth".
+5. Make sure to save the XML file with an .xml extension.
+6. After entering the necessary information, save and close the XML file.
+7. Run the executable file (exe) by double-clicking on it or executing it from the command line.
+8. Once the program finishes running, you will obtain the processed Excel file with the data organized according to the specified parameters.